Jumong (TV series): International broadcast

-According to Reuters the most popular episodes of Jumong attracted over 90% of Iranian audience (compared to 40% in South Korea), propelling its lead actor Song Il-gook to superstar status in Iran.
+According to Reuters, the most popular episodes of Jumong attracted a viewership rating of over 90% in Iran (compared to 40% in South Korea), propelling its lead actor Song Il-gook to superstar status there.

 Hong Kong broadcast controversy

 Asia Television bought the Hong Kong broadcast rights; however, controversy surrounding its translation escalated debate about ATV's editorial independence in news and drama.
-The controversy primarily surrounded the cutting of certain segments, the alternative translation of place names and the alternative of a character's occupation.
-The changing of the word "nation" (in reference to Goguryeo) to "tribe" and the translation of the Han Dynasty as the "heavenly dynasty" has generated controversy about the station's editorial independence.
-This is related to controversies involving the governments of China and South Korea over the version of history of Goguryeo.
+The controversy primarily surrounded the removal of certain scenes, the alternative translation of place names and the alternative of a character's occupation.
+The replacement of the word "nation" (in reference to Goguryeo) with "tribe" and the translation of the Han Dynasty as the "heavenly dynasty" generated controversy about the station's editorial independence.
+The translation controversy is said to relate to the Goguryeo controversies surrounding the way the history of Goguryeo is interpreted in China and Korea (North and South).